peoplesoftninja/AWSStudy/README.md

 ### Design Principles
 * Infrastructure/Operations as Code: Automate everything Eg: Auto Scaling
-* Annotate Documentation: Xode everything, which will serve as documentation
+* Annotate Documentation: Code everything, which will serve as documentation
 * Frequent, small, reversible changes--Monitor test and quick feedback.
 This way it is less risky.
 * Refine Operation procedures continiously
 * Anticipate failure: Assume whatever can fail, will fail.
 In place operations to correct when component fails.
 Like in Auto scaling we have a monitor setup to replace failed instances with healthy one